Skip to main content

 Fish to avoid with Chili Rasbora

-From the unsafe list — predation, aggression, or space rules on this profile.
+Predation, aggression, or space rules on this profile.
+Treat these as poor default mixes.

-Angelfish reaches 20cm and is flagged predatory.
+• Angelfish reaches 20cm and is flagged predatory.
 Chili Rasbora at 2cm is prey-sized for it.
 Angelfish needs at least 150L, far above the 20L minimum for Chili Rasbora.
 The tank that houses one stresses the other.

-Oscar reaches 35cm and is flagged predatory.
+• Oscar reaches 35cm and is flagged predatory.
 Chili Rasbora at 2cm is prey-sized for it.
 Oscar needs at least 300L, far above the 20L minimum for Chili Rasbora.
 The tank that houses one stresses the other.
 Oscar is rated aggressive and Chili Rasbora is rated peaceful.
 No community-style planning carries that gap.

 Tank size and groups

-- Published minimum for Chili Rasbora: 20L — group minimum 8 (schooling).
+• Published minimum for Chili Rasbora: 20L.
+Group minimum 8 (schooling).

-- Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other — that is why pair checks include tank context, not only temperament.
+• Compatibility changes when the tank is too short for turning, too little for a real school, or too warm for one species and not the other.
+That is why pair checks include tank context, not only temperament.

-- Nearest litre hub to this minimum: 30L hub.
+• Nearest litre hub to this minimum: 30L hub.

 Easier alternatives to consider